Themefic-Team/tourfic/readme.txt

 As a comprehensive solution for travel booking on WordPress, Tourfic encompasses a broad range of functionalities, from basic to advanced, to meet all the requirements for your next project in the hotel, apartment, and travel sector.
 Here are some of the noteworthy features of Tourfic:

 = 🎉  A DEDICATED HOTEL & TRAVEL BOOKING WORDPRESS THEME =
-Our team has released a dedicated WordPress theme, Travelfic, exclusively for Tourfic users.
-This theme offers multiple demo versions for free.
-Feel free to explore it [here](https://wordpress.org/themes/travelfic/).
+Our team has released a dedicated WordPress theme, [Travelfic](https://tourfic.site/travelfic/), exclusively for Tourfic users.
+It offers multiple demo versions for free.
+Check it [here](https://wordpress.org/themes/travelfic/).

 = 🎉  WORDPRESS HOTEL BOOKING & ROOM MANAGEMENT =
 * Add Unlimited Hotels